Concussion

 Concussion Diagnostics

-Our doctors are highly trained in the diagnosis and treatment mild traumatic brain injuries (concussions) and post-concussion syndrome.
+Our doctors are highly trained in the diagnosis and treatment of mild traumatic brain injuries (concussions) and post-concussion syndrome.
 We will take a close look at all areas of brain function in order to pinpoint the areas of dysfunction that are specific to your brain.
 In order to obtain the most accurate information about your brain function we use neurodiagnostics to measure balance, coordination, eye movements, timing and rhythm, cognitive function, and more.

 Diagnostic Testing for Concussion